Tracey Hand-Breckenridge MDiv., RP

 Valerie works with people and couples of all ages who are ready to live their best lives.
 She helps you explore self-esteem, anxiety, phobias and OCD, depression, addiction, stress and trauma, as well as career issues.
 She has experience counselling people about relationship building, conflict resolution, mindfulness and self-actualization.
 A very empathetic, intuitive and supportive therapist, Val is trained in Eye Movement Desensitisation and Reprocessing (EMDR) and Cognitive Behavioural Therapy (CBT), and has considerable knowledge and experience working with spirituality and spiritual exploration, particularly from an Indigenous perspective.
 Val completed her Master of Arts in Counselling Psychology, and is currently acquiring the qualifying hours required for full registry with the College of Registered Psychotherapists of Ontario.

 Christine is passionate about working alongside you on your mental health journey through collaborative exploration and the enhancement of self-awareness and self-compassion.
 She uses a variety of approaches including cognitive behavioural therapy (CBT), mindfulness, emotion focused, narrative and solution focused therapies.
 She understands the burden and effects of anxiety, depression, self-esteem disruptions, loss of meaning, and trauma on mental, emotional, social and physical health and supports; her goal is your return to health and resilience.
 Christine completed her medical training and various psychiatry electives, where she developed an appreciation for the relationship between mental health and physical health.
-She has joined us at Carley Rawes Centre to complete the final internship for her Master of Arts in Counselling Psychology at Yorkville University.
+She has joined us at Carley Rawes Centre to complete the final step of her Master of Arts in Counselling Psychology at Yorkville University.
+Christine speaks English and Arabic.